Handmade Quilts

 Quilt Patterns and Colors – the building blocks of handmade and patchwork quilts for sale.

-Handmade and patchwork quilts, and in our case handmade Amish quilts, have been and continue to be acquired by museums and collectors of textiles throughout the United States.
-Patchwork quilts are widely exhibited and extensively written about.
-Towards the recognition and appreciation of Amish quilt patterns and color in handmade quilts, we have chosen some basic patterns for discussion and illustration.
+Handmade hand quilted Amish quilts have been and continue to be acquired by museums and collectors of textiles throughout the world.
+Following are some Amish quilt patterns for discussion and illustration:

 The Log Cabin Quilt Pattern